 Sea Surface Temperature Trends for the First Half of the Year

-Average sea surface temperatures for the first half of 2022 continued at high levels in all ecoregions.
-In Georges Bank, thermal conditions were the second warmest since the record-high temperatures observed in 2012.
-Spring temperatures in all areas appear to have experienced a change in level around the year 2010, increasing the mean temperature by 1°C.
+Average sea surface temperatures for the first half of 2023 continued at high levels in all ecoregions.
+In Georges Bank, Gulf of Maine, and Scotian Shelf, the thermal conditions were nearly as warm as the record high temperatures observed in 2012.
+Spring temperatures in all areas appear to have experienced a change in level around 2010, increasing the mean temperature by 1°C.

 Trends in Variability of Sea Surface Temperature for the First Half of the Year

-Sea surface temperature variability (the standard deviation within each ecoregion) for the first half of 2022 increased in the more northern Northeast Shelf ecoregions.
-The increase in variability appears to be significant in the Gulf of Maine and Scotian Shelf but not significant in the other areas.
+Sea surface temperature variability (the standard deviation within each ecoregion) for the first half of 2023 increased in the more northern Northeast Shelf ecoregions.
+The increase in variability appears to be significant in the Gulf of Maine but non-significant in the other areas.
 There were no clear-cut patterns in any change points in variability between areas.

 Long-term Trends of Sea Surface Temperature for the First Year

 The sea surface temperature for the first half of 2023, based on long-term shipboard observations and other data sources, was above average and among the highest values in the data time series beginning in 1854.
 As also seen using remote sensing data sources, 2012 was the warmest temperature in the time series.
 Change points in the time series delineate a warm period in the 1940s into the 1950s that, until recent temperatures changes, had been the warmest period in the thermal history of the ecosystem.

 Spring Thermal Transition Day